http://invisible-island.net/personal/

 The first program was generated (about 800 assignments) by a separate program.
 The game was about 200 statements.
 A thousand-line program was too large for that computer.
 I split it up to allow it to run in the limited memory.

-I still have a printout of the program.
+I still have a printout of the program (and the table, though that is less interesting).

 1971